What is a climate protection project?

 Climate protection projects pursue additional actions to protect the climate and, thus, contribute measurably to a reduction of CO2 in the atmosphere.
 They fight global warming and reduce greenhouse gas emissions provably.
 In addition, they advance sustainable development in project countries and support further targets such as fighting poverty and hunger, improving the quality of drinking-water, expanding local infrastructure, distributing clean and affordable energy and many others.

-Our climate protection project: Wind energy in Maharashtra, India
+Our climate protection project: Wind energy in the Northeast of Brazil